mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 ![Screenshot 2024-11-11 093708](https://github.com/user-attachments/assets/4670849b-ee3d-4f3b-bfe2-2639171bf4d3)

-### Here is a pic of the 3.3v CAN tranceiver that you should be using. it is called SN65HVD230:
+### Here is a pic of the 3.3v CAN tranceiver that you should be using. it is called "SN65HVD230" also found under "VP230 CAN Board":

 ![IMG_20241111_093108](https://github.com/user-attachments/assets/d07556bf-98fd-4b8a-a10a-a0638687308f)